Russia urges Syria to implement Annan peace plan

 "I do not plan to justify myself," Lavrov said.
 "I do not plan to touch on this subject.
 If my colleague is interested in these questions, I will answer that we do not plan to justify ourselves."

-Lavrov acknowledged on Thursday that a cargo ship that changed course this week after losing its insurance cover off Scotland, was carrying three repaired Russian combat helicopters and air defence systems to Syria.
+Lavrov acknowledged on Thursday that a cargo ship that changed course this week after losing its insurance cover off Scotland, was carrying three repaired Russian combat helicopters and air defense systems to Syria.

 (Additional reporting by Alissa de Carbonnel in Moscow; Writing by Steve Gutterman; Editing by Timothy Heritage and Myra MacDonald)